UltraCakeBakery/kit-forms/README.md

 <svelte:component this={forms.login} />
 ```

-###### STEP 3/3: Handling Form Submissions on the Server Side (Optional)
+###### STEP 3/3: Handling Form Submissions on the Server Side

-Import the `forms.js` file into your `+page.server.js`, generate the actions using the `forms.createActions` helper, and process the form yourself.
-Remember: all forms have already been validated in the same way they have been in the frontend.
-It is now up to you to perform any critical security checks that can only take place on the server side:
+Import the `forms.js` file into your `+page.server.js`, generate the actions using the `forms.createActions` helper, and process the automatically validated and parsed form yourself.
+It is here where you perform additional validations yourself, like critical security checks that can only take place on the server side such as password validation, rate limits, blacklists, etc:

 ```js
 // +page.server.js